-However, the good news is that you can anytime work on improving your credit score.
-It is not going to change overnight, but if you’re committed to the following 6 steps, you will be on a good way to rebuild your credit score:
+However, the good news is that you can anytime work on improving credit score.
+It is not going to change overnight, but if you’re committed to the following 6 steps, you will be on a good way to improve credit score:

 Check your credit

 Before working on fixing the credit, you must know what is impacting it so negatively.
 There are two ways to do so:

 - Request for an annual credit report from three credit bureaus: Experian, TransUnion, and Equifax.

 - Rely on a credit report website.